Expert Strategies for Therapy for Expats in Foreign Countries Supporting Mental Well-Being Abroad

 AspectKey Takeaway

-Need for TherapyApproximately 30% of expatriates experience significant emotional difficulties like anxiety and depression in their first year abroad.
+Importance of TherapyTherapy for expats in foreign countries is essential, as approximately 30% experience emotional difficulties like anxiety and depression within their first year abroad.

 Challenges Faced By Expats Living Abroad